Do goldfish really sleep?

 Just how deeply do they sleep?

-While we don’t know exactly, it would seem pretty lightly due to the two facts that:
+While we don’t know exactly, it would seem pretty lightly due to two facts:

-- Unlike sleeping people, their brainwaves don’t change.
+1. Unlike sleeping people, their brainwaves don’t change1.
 Mammals have EEG waves that characterize that they are asleep.

 It’s really important not to keep the goldfish’s light on in the aquarium 24/7.
-The natural day and night cycles are essential for their health, and has been proven to affect their immune system.
+The natural day and night cycles are essential for their health and have been proven to affect their immune system.

 Sleep probably also serves other purposes for fish as well, some of which may not have yet been discovered.
 We know it serves to help restore their energy.